 2. Anti-Snoring, Sleep Apnea Devices or Appliances

 Anti-snoring devices are custom made and should be fitted and made by an expert.
 A one-size-fits-all snoring mouth guard can negatively affect your bite or cause jaw pain.
-Come see a board-certified expert in sleep medicine so you can get a better night’s sleep.
+For palate expanders or sleep apnea oral appliances come see a board-certified expert in sleep medicine so you can get a better night’s sleep.

 3. Invisalign® Orthodontics